Make your own Tower Defense Game with PyGame

 A basic understanding of Python

 We’ll write our own Python package, which is mostly a case of being mindful of the details.
 But knowing how to install packages with pip and any other supplementary requirements your platform may have (this is mostly relevant to Linux users.)
+OK, look, this is really quite a boring subject.
+But it’s there anyway.
+Not all game development’s fun, and there’s nothing worse than building a game and then having endless trouble getting it to run on someone else’s machine.
+That is most definitely not fun.

 Basic mathematics

 Yep.
 Mathematics.
 There’s no escaping it.
-Mostly it’s arithmetic, but we will veer into the topic of Vector mathematics — but the only the basics.
+Mostly it’s arithmetic, but we will veer into the topic of vector mathematics — but the only the basics.
 If you’re comfortable with simple cartesian coordinate systems and adding and subtracting numbers, you’ll do fine.

 And that’s pretty much it.
 You don’t need any prior understanding of either PyGame or game development; but you do need a desire to want to learn it!